 Participants in the Network

-As of August 2020, we had 236 institutions and organizations/associations who are involved in NSEC programming.
-Another 29 organizations were involved in co-sponsored meetings.
+As of December 10, 2021, we had 298 institutions and organizations/associations who are involved in NSEC programming.

 - 20 institutions in a Research Action Cluster for Round 1 (2016).

 - 21 institutions in a Research Action Cluster for Round 2 (proposed for 2017); 8 of which are new institutions to a RAC.

 - 131 institutions/organizations have center profiles at NSEC.

 - 62 institutions attended the SMTI NSEC 2016 National Conference.